-For each SDCEP guidance document a diagnostic analysis is undertaken alongside the guidance development process and information is gathered about current dental care activities.
-Key recommendations from the guidance document and their associated behaviours are identified and prioritised.
-Stakeholder questionnaires and interviews are then used to identify and elicit salient beliefs regarding potential barriers and enablers towards these key recommendations and behaviours.
+For SDCEP guidance, a diagnostic analysis is undertaken alongside the guidance development process and information is gathered about current dental care activities.
+Where appropriate, key recommendations from the guidance document and their associated behaviours are identified and prioritised.
+Stakeholder questionnaires, interviews and/or focus groups are used to identify and elicit salient beliefs regarding potential barriers and enablers towards these key recommendations and behaviours.
 Where possible, routinely collected data are used to measure compliance with the guidance and to inform decisions about whether a knowledge translation intervention is required.
 Interventions are theory based and informed by evidence gathered during the diagnostic phase and by previously published evidence.
 Interventions are evaluated using a range of experimental and quasi-experimental study designs, and data collection continues beyond the end of the intervention to investigate the sustainability of an intervention effect.

-The TRiaDS framework, which illustrates the integration of knowledge translation research and SDCEP guidance development activities, is shown in Appendix 2.
+The integration of knowledge translation research and SDCEP guidance development activities is described by the TRiaDS framework.1